Testing Chinese-region apps overseas: availability checks before you rely on any route

 Bilibili is the most popular long-form video platform among younger Chinese audiences, hosting anime, gaming content, documentaries, variety shows, and licensed dramas.
 Bilibili's geo-restrictions affect its premium content (大会员 content) and some licensed shows, while many user-generated videos are accessible globally.

-1. 1 Open KuaiLian VPN and connect to a Hong Kong server.
+1. 1 Open KuaiLian VPN and test a Hong Kong, Taiwan, or other current route.

 2. 2 Open the Bilibili app or website (bilibili.com).